Our latest 6 inch ISUP design.

-JPW's latest 6 inch Isup
+JPW's innovations early 2014 for 6 inch Isup

 25 lbs including the scotty rod holders all welded construction in the air holding structure.

 Have a look and then read below the evolution to of the product to get here.
 Do not forget to read about ISUP repairs

 The latest design heading to florida with Scotty rod holders.
 Used as an mangrove fishing platform.
 1450 with the rod holders2014 price

 This is the previous model with out the rod holders.
 2014 price is 1350.00

 Are you curious how inflatable stand up paddle boards stay flat?